Chefman Air Fryer Review: Crispy Meals for Canadian Kitchens (2026)

 Does the 6-qt capacity fit a whole chicken?

-No – the research bundle confirms users struggle to fit a whole chicken in the 6-qt basket.
+No – buyers report struggling to fit a whole chicken in the 6-qt basket.
 It’s better suited for portions like chicken breasts or wings.
-For whole poultry, the Chefman 7-Qt TurboFry ($149) is a better fit.
+For whole poultry, the Chefman 7-Qt TurboFry is a better fit.

 How does it compare to the Ninja Foodi in Canada?

-The Ninja 4-in-1 Pro ($150) has fewer presets (4 vs 6) and lacks Hi-Fry Technology, resulting in less crispy texture.
-The Chefman is $34 cheaper on Amazon.ca and performs better for standard air frying tasks.
+The Ninja 4-in-1 Pro has fewer presets (4 vs 6) and lacks Hi-Fry Technology, resulting in less crispy texture.
+The Chefman is generally more affordable on Amazon.ca and performs better for standard air frying tasks.